 Learn more about writing effective OKRs

 This is why it’s important for you as a chief operating officer to improve information flow and flatten the decision-making hierarchy through transparent, accountable goal setting.
-When managed and implemented properly, OKRs are a clear-cut competitive advantage for COOs looking to modernize operations.
+When managed and implemented properly, COO OKRs can prove a clear-cut competitive advantage when modernizing operations.

 The gap between strategy and execution is a pressing issue for modern businesses that can negatively impact organizational alignment and create a cultural disconnect.
 One of the main challenges for the chief operating officer is connecting high-level strategy with the day-to-day execution of their teams.